Herbert Morrison (journalist): Morrison's commentary

+Morrison's report on the Hindenburg disaster was eventually combined with footage of the airship's collapse and disintegration.

 It burst into flames!
+(Note: At this moment, a click is heard: the needle of the recorder was knocked off.
+Nehlsen quickly replaced it, and the recording continued.)
 Get this Charlie!
 (Note: "Charlie" refers to Charles Nehlsen, Morrison's sound engineer.
 The source writes "Charlie" as "Charley".
 For consistency's sake, all instances of "Charley" have been substituted for "Charlie".)
 Get this Charlie!
 It's burning and it's crashing!
 It's crashing terrible!
 Oh my, get out of the way, please!
 It's burning and bursting into flames and it's—and it's falling on the mooring mast, and all the folks agree that this is terrible, this is one of the worst catastrophes in the world!
-And oh, it's...

-the flames, climbing, oh, four or five hundred feet into the sky, and… It's a terrific crash, ladies and gentlemen.
+And oh, it's… the flames, climbing, oh, four or five hundred feet into the sky, and… It's a terrific crash, ladies and gentlemen.
 The smoke and it's flames now, and the frame is crashing to the ground, not quite to the mooring mast.
 Oh, the humanity and all the passengers screaming around here.
 I told you.
 It's—I can't even talk to people whose friends were on there.
-It—It's... ah!
+It—It's… ah!
 I—I can't talk, ladies and gentlemen.
 Honest, it's just laying there, a mass of smoking wreckage, Ah!
 And everybody can't hardly breathe and talk, and the screaming… Lady, I—I—I'm sorry.
+(Note: In Morrison's telling, he was addressing a woman awaiting the arrival of her loved ones who had fainted next to him.)
 Honestly, I—I can hardly breathe.
 I—I'm gonna step inside where I cannot see it… Charlie, that's terrible.
-I—I can't...
-I, listen folks, I—I'm gonna have to stop for a minute because I've lost my voice, this is the worst thing I've ever witnessed.
+I—I can't… I, listen folks, I—I'm gonna have to stop for a minute because I've lost my voice, this is the worst thing I've ever witnessed.

+I had been talking, roughly for about eight minutes, [… and then] I was forced to change my words into ones that would describe the tragedy.
+As I talked, tears filled my eyes and I immediately thought 'this can't be happening, I am telling a lie, what will my mother say …' but I kept talking and describing what was happening … My great concern, as you may have learned listening to the recording … was that of the humanity, aboard.